 The research is carried out to:

 The Literature Review chapter of this research primarily investigates the characteristics and effects of fire including the nature of fire (Ignition, Combustion, and Pyrolysis).
-Sources of fire hazards in high-rise buildings including the hazards presented by different materials such as textiles, plastics, wood and wood-based products, gases and liquids will be discussed in detail in this section.
+Sources of fire hazards in high-rise buildings including the hazards presented by different materials such as textiles, plastics, wood and wood-based products and designs, gases and liquids will be discussed in detail in this section.
 Sources of oxidants, sources of heat energy i.e. mechanical heat energy, chemical heat energy, electrical heat energy, as well as the causes of fire in high-rise buildings will be identified and discussed in detail by the researcher.
 The effects of fire and fire products and human behaviour in fire emergencies will also be established by reviewing the available literature.
-Furthermore, different aspects of fire safety management systems in high-rise buildings such as preventive management, signage, pest control programmes and housekeeping practices, inspection, precaution, and renovation, fire and evacuation, and emergency response management will also be studied.
+Furthermore, different aspects of fire safety management systems in high-rise buildings such as preventive management, signage, pest control programs and housekeeping practices, inspection, precaution, and renovation, fire and evacuation, and emergency response management will also be studied.
 A brief description of the literature that will be studied in the dissertation is given below.